 - Prerequisites must be passed with an average of at least B+ for the three papers.

 - Paper Structure

-- ACFI 359 is a third-year paper for intending honours and graduate students who will
+ACFI 359 is a third-year paper for intending honours and graduate students who will carry out research.

 The primary objective of the paper is to provide students with an understanding of the research process and of research method, particularly in relation to - but not exclusive to - the disciplines of Accountancy and Finance.

 - Teaching Arrangements

 - This paper is taught through lectures.

 - Saunders, M., Lewis, P., Thornhill, A., (2012), Research Methods for Business Students, Financial Times Press, Pearson, London.

 - View the course outline for ACFI 359

 - Graduate Attributes Emphasised